 It will highlight the mainstreaming of Green Stormwater Infrastructure (GSI) and LID in municipal programming as well as new and existing work and research in the United States and internationally.

-The technical committee is now accepting abstracts on the conference topics listed below:
+The technical committee will be accepting abstracts on the conference topics listed below:

 - Approximately 250 words but no longer than 1 page in length